Parallel (PAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Parallel Historical Price

-According to the latest data gathered on Parallel live price page, the current price of Parallel is 1.21USD.
-The circulating supply of Parallel(PAR) is 2.24M PAR , giving it a market capitalization of $2.72M.
+According to the latest data gathered on Parallel live price page, the current price of Parallel is 1.24USD.
+The circulating supply of Parallel(PAR) is 2.24M PAR , giving it a market capitalization of $2.78M.

 The Parallel Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.